corrieb/pacific/docs/tkg-service/cluster-lifecycle/README.md

 These documents are designed to help troubleshoot any isues with TKG Service

 1. [Cluster Lifecycle Creation Basics](creation-basics.md) explains in detail how all of the controllers and objects in TKG Service interoperate to stand up a Kubernetes Cluster
+2. [Cluster Creation Milestones](creation-milestones.md) explains the key milestones to look for during TKG Service cluster creation and reasons why they might fail.